traitecoevo/plant/doc/design.md

 otherwise we get cryptic errors when trying to compute the initial leaf mass.
 It doesn't really make much sense to make a strategy that doesn't know it's lma, so this seems OK.

+### Initialising constants

+This should be done by anything that takes a `Strategy` object (rather than a pointer).
+It will be copied, so there is no danger.
+This will be the same as things that are "standalone".
+However, when a `Parameters` is made, can we assume that this has taken care of sorting this out for us?
+In general, this issue is a bit of a design wart.
+But given the dependencies and trying to avoid a circular dependency.
+Not sure how I can do this better though.

 ## Functions within plant